 Halloween with Chronic Pain: Trick or Treat Comfortably with Mountain Ice

 The spookiest night of the year is only a couple of days away!
 Halloween's a wonderful holiday, but any dark night has its dangers.
-Here at Mountain Ice, we're very familiar with some of the biggest concerns this Halloween: falls, chronic pain, and the spread of COVID-19.
+Here at Mountain Ice, we're very familiar with some of the biggest concerns this Halloween, such as falls and chronic pain.
 Submitted for your approval, here are our tips on how to keep yourself and your children safe from injury and sickness while trick-or-treating comfortably!

 Trick-or Treating with Pain

 Many of you parents reading this have pain that makes walking around the neighborhood an unpleasant prospect, and many of you with chronic pain are going to take your children out trick-or-treating despite it.
 Here are some tips that will keep you from doing your best zombie impression on the walk home:

 - Stretch!
 This may be for the parents, but it's never a bad idea for kids to get into this habit.
 Before you go out, a few minutes of stretching can boost our mobility and make all the difference in your night.

 - Wear comfortable shoes: this is an easy way to reduce leg and back pain after pounding the pavement for hours.

 - Routine chiropractic care: if you suffer from regular back pain, consider scheduling a chiropractic appointment beforehand.
 A good chiropractor can help you restore function and reduce pain.

 This applies to both kids and adults: Halloween is bound to be hectic, and when you're in a rush, accidents can happen.
 We at Mountain Ice know all about the long-term effects that a falling injury can have, and we want to help you avoid that: